open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Creating function

-Login to GCP selecting the project where your function should be placed.
+Login to GCP and select the project where your function should be placed.
 From serverless select Cloud Functions.
 Select create function and select environment.
-This example has been implemented using second generation.
+This example uses second generation.

 ### Setup environment variable for otelwrapper